============================================================================

 side : Overlap side between two images.

-image giving the best correlation metric.
+in the first image giving the best correlation metric.

 """